 The service area of the Tulbagh district includes Tulbagh town and the rural community.
-Tulbagh has a wellestablished fruit packaging, wine, tourism and farming industry which leans its high electrical demand more towards autumn and the winter months.
+Tulbagh has a well-established fruit packaging, wine, tourism and farming industry which leans its high electrical demand more towards Summer and the Autumn months.

 With the current and proposed future developments within the Tulbagh district, additional electrical demand is added to the existing electrical network.